-Ranked by Modern Healthcare as the #1 healthcare architecture firm in New Jersey.
+NK Architects has been ranked by Modern Healthcare as the #1 healthcare architecture firm in New Jersey.

-Ranked by NJBiz as the 4th largest Architecture firm in New Jersey.
+NK Architects has been ranked by NJBiz as the 4th largest Architecture firm in New Jersey.

-Ranked by Modern Healthcare as the #10 healthcare architecture firm in New York City.
+NK Architects has been ranked by Modern Healthcare as the #10 healthcare architecture firm in New York City.

-Ranked by Modern Healthcare as the #35 healthcare architecture firm in the United States.
+NK Architects has been ranked by Modern Healthcare as the #35 healthcare architecture firm in the United States.